Polygon Man: In video games

 In 2012, Polygon Man resurfaced as the main antagonist and final boss of fighting game PlayStation All-Stars Battle Royale.
 In an interview with IGN, game director Omar Kendall stated that while considering a final boss for the game, several concepts were considered, including the Helghan Army from the franchise Killzone.
 However upon consideration they decided rather than having a single intellectual property serve as they game's antagonist, "we wanted the final challenge to be against the entire PlayStation brand itself".
 Describing Polygon Man as "the ultimate manifestation of PlayStation", they felt he represented the system due to his grandiose statements in advertisements that came across not representing him as a villain but "the power and potential and what PlayStation represents", and further representing the game's events as happening within the "world" of the console itself.
 When asked about his inclusion, Sony executive Shuhei Yoshida stated that by that time "no one really cared" about the past objections to the character.

 In game, Polygon Man will transform into a stage hazard seen previously in the game's stages and attack the arena, while the player must fight an AI-controlled opponent from the roster.
 Once the opponent defeated, Polygon Man will revert to his original form and ram the stage at which point the player may damage him.
 Afterwards the process repeats, with the player fighting now two opponents, then three.
 After Polygon Man is damaged a third time he explodes and the player character absorbs the energy within him as the game ends.
 Though the character has spoken dialogue, no voice actor is credited as Polygon Man in the game's credits sequence.

 In 2022, a digital statue of Polygon Man was included in a series of "digital collectibles" as part of Sony's "PlayStation Stars" loyalty program.
 The collectible was obtainable by partaking in one of the program's campaigns, and afterward could be displayed on one's profile in the related smartphone app.
 In the 2024 video game Astro Bot, one of the characters called Forgotten Mascot is modeled after Polygon Man.
+Polygon Man makes a cameo in the 2026 fighting game Marvel Tokon: Fighting Souls, as a projectile thrown by the character Deadpool in one of his attacks.